 The Society owns a number of telescopes and mounts for use by members; a 16 inch Dobsonian plus a number of smaller telescopes including a specialised Solar Scope.

-If you want to be with like-minded astronomers in a friendly environment, if you are looking for some observing or imaging tips, an appreciative audience for your
+If you want to be with like-minded astronomers in a friendly environment, if you are looking for some observing or imaging tips, an appreciative audience for your astronomical photographs or just some company while observing then why not join us.

-Membership is on a sliding scale, up to £25 per annum.
+Membership is on a sliding scale, up to £30 per annum.
 Please email us on the Contact us page.

 Autumn Equinox Sky Camp

 A major event in the LAS calendar is the Autumn Equinox Sky Camp.
 This takes place every September or October (depending on the new moon) at Kelling Heath, a dark site in North Norfolk.
 The Saturday includes visiting lecturers, trade stands, tour of the telescopes as well as the usual observing all week.
 There are bars and restaurants if the weather is cloudy.
-For more information click Equinox Sky Camp.
+For more information visit Equinox Sky Camp.

 Other Events